 Statistics Training.
 Most students elect to begin the program with an entry-level statistics class.
 Students are strongly encouraged to begin by taking PSYC 500 in the first semester of their first year.
 In this course students will have the opportunity to learn multiple statistical software packages and apply the most relevant one for their research.
 Other reasonable options might include PSYC 501 Statistics in Psychological Research, or Preventative Medicine 511A (located on the Health Sciences Campus).
+This year, given current offerings, PSYC 571 is the recommended first statistics course.
 In the second semester of the first year, the required course is PSYC 504.
 PSYC 504 is a required design and methods course that will be critical for helping you to get your second-year project off the ground.